 Sixth Form

-A Level Computer Science focuses on analysis and problem solving using algorithms and routines.
+At KS5, we offer AQA A-level computer science.
+This course focuses on analysis and problem solving using algorithms and routines.
 The major focus of the course is to learn to analyse problems through logical thinking.
-Programming is a small practical element of the course, although no prior experience is necessary.
+Programming is a key practical element of the course, although no prior experience is necessary.
 Other topics covered include networking, binary, hardware, software and logical methods.
-Due to the technical nature of the subject, it is advisable to have attained a B grade or higher in GCSE Mathematics.
+Due to the technical nature of the subject, it is advisable to have attained a grade 6 or higher in GCSE mathematics.